shahtirth94/itec3870_social/Sean_Brightman.md

 ##Favorite Food
 - Filipino Food
--   - I enjoy filipino food because i'm half Filipino!!!
+   - I enjoy filipino food because i'm half Filipino!!!
 - Fried Chicken
--   - I love fried chicken because of the crunchyness...
+   - I love fried chicken because of the crunchyness...
 -   Spicy food....
--   - I always have this wierd craving for spicy food.
+   - I always have this weird craving for spicy food.

+##Favorite Game
+Some games I really enjoy are all the Zelda games, and first person shooters such as Call of Duty and Halo.

+##Favorite Movie
+So far my favorite movies are Inception, The Matrix Trilogy, and The Hobbit Movies.